lainproliant/xeno/README.md

 Checkout `test.py` in the git repo for more usage examples.

 ## Change Log

+### Version 7.0.0: Sep 09 2023
+- Lift various build recipes from different projects into a "batteries-included" set of build tools under `xeno.recipes.**`.
+- New enriched focus on backwards compatibility between minor versons.
+- Restructuring and refactoring, `xeno.cookbook` is deprecated.
+- From now on, legacy features will be marked as deprecated and made to continue to work until the next major version, during which they will be removed.

 ### Version 4.12.0: Aug 07 2022
 - Changes to support Python 3.10, older versions are now deprecated.